 Finance, like most human inventions, is constantly evolving.
 In the beginning it was basic: food was traded for livestock, and livestock for resources like wood, or maize.
 It progressed to precious metal, such as silver and gold.
 And now, the next step in financial evolution has come to light.

 This new form of currency has been constantly evolving over the past decade, developed by an unknown person and maintained by a collective group of the brightest minds in technology.
-It’s a new form of money that is created and held digitally, and the most important part, of course, is that no government owns it, or decides its value - the community does.
+It’s a new form of money that is created and held digitally, and the most important part, of course, is that no government owns it, or decides its value - the peer-to-peer network community does.

 We call this new money, ‘Bitcoin’.